-"The nurse explained the condition, and told us that the Fetal team could do the surgery to remove the tumor.
-If necessary, they would use a special procedure called "EXIT."
-During an EXIT (ex-utero intrapartum therapy) procedure, the baby is delivered through an abdominal incision, but remains connected to the umbilical cord.
+"The nurse explained the condition, and told us that the team at CHOP could do the surgery to remove the tumor," says Meredith.
 "I felt so comfortable talking to the nurse, I decided to go with Children's for the surgery.
 I didn't want to hear it was OK, and not to worry.
 I liked how serious CHOP was about the condition."

-The mother-to-be then made the hour-plus trip to CHOP every week to monitor the tumor's growth.
-Meredith recalls she would hold her emotions together during the week -- until she reached the Center and the examination room.
+The mother-to-be then made the hour-plus trip to CHOP every week where the team at the CFDT continued to monitor the tumor's growth.
+Meredith recalls she would hold her emotions together during the week — until she reached the Center and the examination room.
 "Then I would start crying.
-The staff was so comforting, I guess I felt I could let down."
+The staff was so comforting, I guess I felt I could let my guard down."

-As the baby developed, the tumor started to increase in size.
-At 33 weeks, the baby weighed 4 lb. -- and the tumor about half of that.
+As their baby developed, the tumor started to increase in size.
+At 33 weeks, the baby weighed 4 pounds — and the tumor about half of that.

 During one of the visits to CHOP, Meredith began to have lower back pain.
 The Fetal team determined she was in labor.
-And since the couple had their 4-year-old with them at the time, Meredity recalls how the nurses and social worker pitched in to take care of him until a family friend was able to travel to CHOP to bring him home.
+And since the couple had their 2-year-old son Riley with them at the time, Meredith recalls how the nurses and social worker pitched in to take care of him until a family friend was able to travel to CHOP to bring him home.

-Rowan Fluharty was delivered via Cesarean section at 7 p.m. in Children's Hospital on January 18, 2006.
-She weighed about 5 pounds.
-The EXIT procedure was not necessary, but she needed a substantial blood transfusion equal to one and a half times the amount of her blood.
-The baby was immediately taken to the Newborn/Infant Intensive Care Unit, and surgery was scheduled for the next day to remove the massive SCT.
+Rowan on one of her recent visits to CHOP.On Jan.
+18, 2006, Rowan Fluharty was delivered in CHOP's Garbose Family Special Delivery Unit via cesarean section.
+She weighed about 5 pounds and needed a substantial blood transfusion equal to one and a half times the amount of her blood.
+Rowan was immediately taken to the Newborn/Infant Intensive Care Unit (N/IICU), and surgery was scheduled for the next day to remove the massive SCT.

 The complicated surgery lasted about six hours.
-And although the baby did well after the surgery, she didn't open her eyes until about 10 days of age.
+And although Rowan did well after the surgery, she didn't open her eyes until about 10 days of age.
 Meredith clearly remembers the first time.

 "She knew my voice by then and would move around when I spoke.
-At one point, I was talking ot her and she actually opened her eyes.
+At one point, I was talking to her and she actually opened her eyes.
 I was sobbing with joy."

-Now Rowan is doing well.
-She has reached all her developmental benchmarks, her mom says proudly, and is a strong, active toddler who holds her own with her older brother.
+Rowan continued to reach all of her developmental benchmarks, and grew into a strong, active toddler who could hold her own with her older brother.